Liquid Mobile Guide to: Medical Weight Management

 What are weight loss injections?

-The injections work by mimicking the hormone which suppresses your appetite.
+Some injections work by mimicking the hormone which suppresses your appetite.
 This helps to reduce and regulate your hunger to ensure you consume fewer calories.
 These ‘slimming’ injections are not a quick-fix or magical tool, however.
 Instead, they are intended to complement other crucial aspects of weight loss, including exercise and a healthy diet.
 Semaglutide and Tirzepatide are the two weight loss injections offered by Liquid Mobile.
 They are long-term safe weight loss approved by the FDA when used with diet and exercise while monitored annually by your PCP.

 Semaglutide and Tirzepatide reduce your appetite and decrease your hunger by making you feel fuller for extended periods of time, helping you eat less.
 It also helps to reduce leptin resistance, a hormone that can affect your metabolism & weight.
 In addition, because these injections target fat cells and regulate blood sugar, your body can remain in “fat-burning” mode, so you don’t have to worry about losing muscle mass or results solely from water weight loss.